 - Use lighter apps that take up less space to free up memory.

 There are too many add-ons

 Add-ons are a great way to improve the user experience when navigating the web.
 However, having too many add-ons can bog down your computer.
 Add-ons such as ad-blockers are extremely convenient and can make browsing the web easy and enjoyable.
 However, did you come across web extensions that seemed awesome at the moment, but you don’t really need it?
-Maybe downloading a celebrity replacer extension that changes the names of celebrities in headlines to other celebrity names was a funny gimmick, but if you’re computer is running slower than molasses, it’s probably time to say goodbye.
+Maybe downloading a celebrity replacer extension that changes the names of celebrities in headlines to other celebrity names was a funny gimmick, but if your computer is running slower than molasses, it’s probably time to say goodbye.

 How to fix this: To throw those unwanted add-ons in the trash, follow these steps:

 - Google Chrome: Right-click on your unwanted extension button then click the “remove from Chrome” button.

 - Firefox: Click the menu button, select add-ons/ extensions, then simply delete the add-ons you no longer need from the list.

 - Internet Explorer: Click on tools, go over to manage add-ons, click on show all add-ons, then remove the ones you don’t want anymore.